-Number of Securities to be Weighted Number of Securities Remaining Available for

-Issued Upon Average Future Issuance Under Equit
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options (A) Weighted Average Exercise Price of Outstanding Options (B) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column A) (C) Equity Plans Approved by Security Holders ^(1,2) 1,699,000 \$ 1.20 881,467

-Exercise of Exercise Price Compensation •

-Outstanding (Excluding Securities

-Options Options Reflected in Column A)

-Plan Category (A) (B) (C)

-Equity Plans Approved by Security Holders (1,2) 1,713,000 \$ 1.21 167,467

-- (1) On May 5, 2010, our shareholders approved the 2010 Equity Compensation Plan, which was subsequently amended, restated and approved by shareholders on April 24, 2011 and further amended and approved by our shareholders on May 6, 2013 (the "2010 Plan").
-The 2010 Plan provides that the total number of shares of Common Stock that may be issued is equal to 2.5 million shares, including 900,000 shares that were authorized for issuance but unissued under a 1997 incentive stock option plan ("1997 Plan).
-All of our employees, including employees who are officers or members of the Board are eligible to participate in the 2010 Plan.
+- (1) On May 5, 2010, our stockholders approved the 2010 Equity Compensation Plan which was subsequently amended, restated and approved by stockholders on April 24, 2011, and further amended and approved by stockholders on May 6, 2013, and further amended and approved by stockholders on May 24, 2016 (the "2010 Plan").
+The 2010 Plan, as amended, provides that the total number of shares of Common Stock that may be issued under the 2010 Plan is equal to 3.2 million shares.
 Consultants and advisors who perform services for us are also eligible to participate in the 2010 Plan.
-At December 31, 2015, we have outstanding 1,713,000 stock options, subject to vesting, under the 2010 Plan.
-For Fiscal 2015, we charged to operations \$135,000 for compensation expense for the fair value of the vested portion of the stock options (see Note 6 to Notes to Consolidated Financial Statements).
-At December 31, 2015, there are 19,659 shares of Common Stock that may be issued in the future pursuant to the 2010 Plan. - (2) On May 5, 2010, our shareholders approved the 2010 Directors' Equity Compensation Plan which was subsequently amended and approved by our shareholders on May 6, 2013.
+At December 31, 2016, we have outstanding 1,699,000 stock options, subject to vesting, under the 2010 Plan.
+For Fiscal 2016, we charged to operations \$1,000 for compensation expense for the fair value of the vested portion of the stock options (see Note 6 to Notes to Consolidated Financial Statements).
+At December 31, 2016, there are 733,659 shares of Common Stock that may be issued in the future pursuant to the 2010 Plan. - (2) On May 5, 2010, our stockholders approved the 2010 Directors' Equity Compensation Plan which was subsequently amended and approved by our stockholders on May 6, 2013.
 The 2010 Directors' Equity Compensation Plan provides that the total number of shares of Common Stock that may be issued under the 2010 Directors' Equity Compensation Plan is equal to 425,000.
-For Fiscal 2015 there were no shares of our Common Stock granted under the 2010 Directors' Equity Compensation Plan.
-At December 31, 2015, there are 147,808 shares of Common Stock that may be issued pursuant to the 2010 Directors Equity Compensation Plan.
+For Fiscal 2016 there were no shares of our Common Stock granted under the 2010 Directors' Equity Compensation Plan.
+At December 31, 2016, there are 147,808 shares of Common Stock that may be issued pursuant to the 2010 Directors Equity Compensation Plan.